 Digital devices and virtual classroom

-Example School follows the Department’s Cybersafety and Responsible Use of Technologies Policy with respect to supervision of students using digital devices.
+Maroona Primary School follows the Department’s Cybersafety and Responsible Use of Technologies Policy with respect to supervision of students using digital devices.

-[include if your school has students participating in virtual and remote learning on school site (for example a program or class that is delivered virtually, off-site, by another school or instructor while the student remains on-site at your school)] Example School will also ensure appropriate supervision of students participating in remote and flexible learning environments while on school site.
-In these cases, students will be supervised [include content on where students will undertake virtual and remote learning while at school eg the library/break out space/ common area].
+Maroona Primary School will also ensure appropriate supervision of students participating in remote and flexible learning environments while on school site.
+In these cases, students will be supervised in either the senior or junior classrooms.

-[Include if your school has any students participating in remote and virtual learning from home] While parents are responsible for the appropriate supervision of students accessing virtual classrooms from home:
+While parents are responsible for the appropriate supervision of students accessing virtual classrooms from home:

-student attendance will be monitored [insert arrangement at your school, for example daily/every class]
+student attendance will be monitored through google classroom check ins and webex attendance

 any wellbeing or safety concerns for the student will be managed in accordance with our usual processes – refer to our Student Wellbeing and Engagement Policy and our Child Safety Responding and Reporting Policy and Procedures for further information.